-- You don’t realize that screen-time is addictive.
+- You don’t realize that screen time is addictive.

-- Get the whole family involved in a plan for reducing screen time.
+- Have a family meeting.
+Get the whole family involved in a plan for reducing screen time.
 Part of the solutions should include things to do in place of screen time.
 It is more difficult to give something up when you don’t have plans for what else to do.